What is Amazon Redshift Data Warehouse?

 - Scaling takes minimal effort and is limited only by the customer’s ability to pay.

-- Redshift is faster than most data warehouse services available out there and it has a clear advantage when it comes to executing repeated complex queries.
+- Amazon Redshift is faster than most data warehouse services available out there and it has a clear advantage when it comes to executing repeated complex queries.

-- Redshift offers on-demand pricing.
+- Amazon Redshift offers on-demand pricing.
 Together with its ability to spin up clusters from snapshots, this can help customers manage their budget better.
 It also provides great flexibility with respect to choosing node types for different kinds of workloads.

 - It offers a complete suite of security with little effort needed from the end-user.